-Ok, so the deadly weapon was a shoe but it was no laughing matter for Steve McCarthy who in the third round of his 1989 bout with Tony Wilson at Southampton’s Guildhall after a particularly brutal onslaught on Wilson, was confronted in the ring by Wilson’s 62-year-old mother who gave McCarthy an almighty smack around the head, cutting him.
-McCarthy refused to fight on, handing Wilson the victory - that’s Mum of the Year, right there.
+Ok, so the deadly weapon was a shoe but it was no laughing matter for Steve McCarthy who in the third round of his 1989 bout with Tony Wilson at Southampton’s Guildhall, after a particularly brutal onslaught on Wilson, was confronted in the ring by Wilson’s 62-year-old mother.
+She gave McCarthy an almighty smack around the head, cutting him.
+McCarthy refused to fight on, handing Wilson the victory.
+That’s Mum of the Year right there.

 Mike Tyson vs Evander Holyfield II: The Bite Fight

 A fight that really needs no introduction, Mike Tyson’s rematch with Evander Holyfield could be the most shocking conclusion to an event, not just in boxing, but in sport as a whole.
-Only Tyson knows what was going through his head when, in the midst of desperation, he decided to bite off the helix of Holyfield’s left ear and then spit it on canvas but what followed was pure, unadulterated bedlam.
+Only Tyson knows what was going through his head when, in the midst of desperation, he decided to bite off the helix of Holyfield’s left ear and then spit it on canvas.
+What followed was pure, unadulterated bedlam.

 Tyson went on a rampage towards Holyfield and his trainer while they were still in their corner and security were forced to step in to form a barrier around Holyfield and to escort Tyson back to his own corner.
 When all was said and done, Tyson was disqualified, had his license suspended indefinitely, was fined $3,000,000 and had to do community service.